 - In 2009, Antonio Love felt sick and went into a Dollar General store to use the bathroom.
 Time passed and he didn’t come out, so the store manager called the police.
 The officers knocked on the bathroom door, ordered him to come out, but got no response.
 They sprayed pepper spray under the door, opened it with a tire iron, then tasered Love repeatedly.
 Love is deaf.
 He couldn’t hear the police.
 Again, if news reports are any indication, deaf people are too frequently treated as non-compliant andtasered or beaten by police.

 - In 2010, Garry Palmer was driving home from visiting his wife’s grave when a dog darted in front of his truck and was hit.
-Palmer reported the accident as he should have, but because he was slurring his words and shaking, he was arrested for drunk driving.
+Palmer reported the accident as he should have.
+However, he was slurring his words and shaking and was ultimately arrested for drunk driving.
 Palmer has cerebral palsy.

 - In January 2014, Robert Marzullo filed a lawsuit citing battery, excessive force, false imprisonment, unlawful seizure and supervisory liability against the town of Hamden, Connecticut and its police department.
 News reports reveal that Marzullo was tasered by two police officers while having an epileptic seizure in his car.